 Figure 4.
-3D view of the basement elements of the foundation system.
+3D views of the basement elements of the foundation system.

 2.7.
 Description of the Connection System

 The connection system between the wooden elements of the structure includes a threaded dowel inserted in a preformed hole in the wooden structure and clamping two steel plates by means of a bolt coupled to a washer (see Figure 5).
 The connections are then localized at the extremities of the modules and are strongly standardized.
 This is a particularly effective solution that is able to ensure a quick and easy assembly/disassembly of building components without the risk of damaging the different components after repeated assembly and disassembly operations.
 In Figure 5, some of the most important connections of the system are shown.
 Every connection between two or more elements is realized by two external steel plates designed specifically for each specific position and are strongly standardized with a very simple geometry.
 For example, the connection plate C00 in the figure represents the plates connecting, at the corners, the main elements of the frames F01 and F02; instead, plates C01, C02, and C05 are typical of the connections between modules, and finally, C04 and C03 are plates designed for the connection between vertical modules and basement elements.